salaboy/extending-k8s-with-spring-cloud/README.md

 docker build -t salaboy/example-service-a:0.0.1 .
 ```

-Then push the image to docker hub:
+Then push the image to docker hub (you need to replace to your user):
 ```
 docker push salaboy/example-service-a:0.0.1
 ```